bhstark2/latency/report.md

 manufacturer (and in some cases is configurable).
-If the ingress rate of traffic exceeds the egress rate long enough, or if a sufficiently large burst of traffic arrives, the buffer will fill up completely, and the excess packets in the burst will be dropped.
+If the ingress rate of traffic exceeds the egress rate long enough, or if a sufficiently large burst of traffic arrives, the buffer will fill up completely, and the excess arriving packets will be dropped.
 This phenomenon (packet drop due to buffer exhaustion) is the predominant signal of congestion in the Internet today, and is what most existing congestion controllers respond to.